cedricwalter/cedricwalter.github.io/_posts/_disabled/2009-10-06-online-tool-for-webmaster-usability-performance-seo.md

 ### SEO

-This is an **instant**, **free** and **no-registration** tool to analyze the <acronym>SEO</acronym> performance of a <acronym>URI</acronym> for a given key phrase.
-Reports include a variety of useful information and structured recommendations to **improve overall effectiveness**.
+This is an instant, free and no-registration tool to analyze the <acronym>SEO</acronym> performance of a <acronym>URI</acronym> for a given key phrase.
+Reports include a variety of useful information and structured recommendations to improve overall effectiveness.
 Try a few reports and judge for yourself.
-The tool aims to encourage the use of **standards compliant, user-friendly and accessible code** while at the same time helping website-owners to **attract more visitors** to their websites.
+The tool aims to encourage the use of standards compliant, user-friendly and accessible code while at the same time helping website-owners to attract more visitors to their websites.
 Of course, no automated tool can substitute for a human analysis by an experienced search engine optimizer.

 [![The Reaction Engine_ a Free Online SEO Analysis Tool](/assets/images/2009/10/TheReactionEngine_aFreeOnlineSEOAnalysisTool.png "The Reaction Engine_ a Free Online SEO Analysis Tool")](http://www.reactionengine.com/)